 You know you've captured a crowd's attention when their coffee cups freeze mid-air.

-Bill Buckner, president and CEO of our organization, had just announced to 80-plus Ardmore community members that the Noble Foundation had split its agricultural operations from its philanthropic activities.
+Bill Buckner, president and CEO of our organization, had just announced to 80-plus Ardmore community members that the Noble Research Institute had split its agricultural operations from its philanthropic activities.

 Steam continued to rise in front of familiar faces – retirees, local nonprofit leaders and city officials – but all coffee sipping stopped.
 Pretty impressive, considering it was barely 9:45, the morning of May 10.

 Then Buckner and Jessie Nance, a great-granddaughter of Lloyd Noble and part of the Board of Trustees that unanimously voted to make the change, unveiled the new name and brand identity.
 Yes, we are now officially the Noble Research Institute.